Born in Changsha, China, and now residing in the United States, Hannah Li is a freelance illustrator.

 However, I wouldn’t think that paper book would die cause paper book is innovating fast too; I have confidence it will keep going in the long run.

 The value of picture books nowadays is beyond the limitation of their topics and forms compared to the earlier time, and it has evolved into a more precious interactive art form within its structure.

-We should keep supporting paper book, and it would keep surprising us on developing with its diversity that continually challenges and invites various experimentations to the kids.
+We should keep supporting paper books, and it would keep surprising us on developing with its diversity that continually challenges and invites various experiments to the kids.